 I've been able to transform my life from an experience of shame and darkness to one filled with light, love, forgiveness, and acceptance.
 I've come a long way considering that in 2011 I woke up in a jail cell (for the fourth time in my life) with a horrific hangover, still slightly intoxicated, and refusing to believe that I had an addiction problem.

-But for me, the process of eliminating shame from my life wasn't easy.
-Even after two years in recovery, only a handful of close family members really knew the extent of my addiction, that it was once so debilitating I couldn't go a few minutes without a drink in my system or I'd be in extreme mental, physical, and emotional pain.
+The process of eliminating shame from my life hasn't been easy.
+Even after two years in recovery, only a handful of close family members really knew the extent of my addiction and that it was once so debilitating I couldn't go a few minutes without a drink in my system or I'd be in extreme mental, physical, and emotional pain.